morepath/morepath/doc/developing.rst

 Install the various dependencies and development tools from develop_requirements.txt::

-  $ pip install -r develop_requirements.txt --src src
+  $ pip install -Ur develop_requirements.txt --src src

 The ``--src src`` option makes sure that the dependent ``reg``, ``dectate`` and ``importscan`` projects are checked out in the ``src`` directory.
 You can make changes to them during development too.

+For upgrading the sources and requirements just run the command again.

 If you want to test Morepath with Python 2.7 as well you can create a second virtualenv for it::